What is Umami? (And Why I’m Writing This)

 DATABASE_URL="mysql://umami_user:your_strong_password@localhost:3306/umami"

 Now we’re ready to install Umami’s dependencies and build the project.
-From the Umami project root, run these commands:
+From the Umami project root (i.e. ~/projects/umami

 pnpm install